Road to Canossa: Historical background

-The Pope and the Holy Roman Emperor had disputed over the precedence of ecclesiastical or secular power since the spread of the Gregorian Reforms in the 11th century.
+The Pope and the Holy Roman Emperor had disputed the relative precedence of ecclesiastical and secular power since the spread of the Gregorian Reforms in the 11th century.
 When Gregory VII, acclaimed Pope by the people of Rome in 1073, attempted to enact reforms to the investiture process by his Dictatus papae decree, he was met by resistance from Henry IV.
 The king insisted that he reserve the traditionally established right of previous emperors to "invest" bishops, abbots and other clergymen, despite the papal decree.

 The conflict became increasingly severe, after Henry had been able to suppress the Saxon Rebellion in the Battle of Langensalza in June 1075.
 In September he installed a new Bishop of Milan, which annoyed Gregory, who openly required obedience.
 Shortly afterwards the Pope was attacked while leading the 1075 Christmas celebrations and taken to jail by a mob.
 The next day his followers mobbed the prison and brought him back to the church, where he picked up Mass where he had left off.
 On 24 January 1076, Henry assembled several German bishops in a synod at Worms, where the ecclesiastical dignitaries abandoned all commitments to the Pope.
 The king finally demanded Gregory's abdication, referring to the rules of papal election according to the In nomine Domini bull of 1059.

 In response, Gregory excommunicated and deposed Henry in the Lenten synod of 1076 at Rome.
 He stated furthermore that, one year from that day, the loss of kingship would become irrevocable.